Part 1: immersion

 The following document shows a Sol'Ex measurement of the magnetic field on the Sun's surface on June 29, 2021, compared with a measurement of the HMI instrument mounted on the SDO satellite.
 The more the representation is in an intense black or white, stronger is the magnetic field.
 Black and white indicate sign of the longitudinal magnetic field, directed towards the observer or away.

-From this confrontation we conclude that Sol’Ex is able to observe the solar magnetic field.
-That this is possible with such a compact and inexpensive instrument is a real achievement.
-But of course a lot of care is needed when measuring.
+From this confrontation we see that Sol'Ex is well and truly capable of detecting the solar magnetic field and of producing magnetograms, results generally obtained with much larger and more expensive instruments.
+That this is possible with such a compact and inexpensive instrument is a real accomplishment.

 We don't forget that the Sun is a dynamic star, with changes that can be very rapid.
 This is the opportunity to make videos of these phenomena.
 Below, an animation of the first observations made with Sol’ex (May 5, 2021) - 36 images taken with a time spacing of 5 minutes: